-• States dollars ("US\$") for the convenience of the reader has been a rve Board of the United States.
-No representation is made that the te.
+(") into United States dollars ("US\$") for the convenience of the reader has deral Reserve Board of the United States.
+No representation is made that the ny other date.
 Chairman General Manager Chief Accountant

-GUANGSHEN RAILWAY COMPANY LIMITED AND SUBSIDIARIES CONSOLIDATED COMPREHENSIVE INCOME STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2018, 2019 AND 2020
+GUANGSHEN RAILWAY COMPANY LIMITED AND SUBSIDIARIES CONSOLIDATED COMPREHENSIVE INCOME STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2019, 2020 AND 2021